 By 1844 there was still only one general store, though other commercial business included two milkmen, a sawyer, a butcher and a blacksmith.
 There were also two hotels in Queen Street, Bow’s (Victoria Hotel) an the Sovereign Hotel and as could be expected of a frontier town, Brisbane society was predominantly masculine.
 Law and order was both rough and very public, with floggings being conducted in the main thoroughfare of Queen Street until 1847; hangings continued as a public spectacle in Queen Street until 1855.

 He saw the damage done by the Industrial Revolution in England and thought that immigration could assist people to have a better life.
 He also was highly critical of the convict and transportation systems and saw them as undermining a moral society.
-After he visited Moreton Bay in 1845, he went back to England trying to gain support from the government to set up an emigration system to Australia (Moreton Bay and Philip Bay in Victoria).
+After he visited Moreton Bay in 1845, he went back to England trying to gain support from the government to set up an Protestant emigration system to Australia (Moreton Bay and Philip Bay in Victoria).
 However, his readiness to challenge the civil authorities was not well received.
 He was actively lobbying for Australia to become an independent nation and the Governments in London and NSW were not a bit interested to make that happen.
 He also wanted Cooksland (his name for what is now Queensland) to become independent from NSW

 He charted ships to bring the first privately sponsored immigrants from England arrived in two batches.
 In late 1848 the British Government brought in 240 settlers and looked after them on their arrival.
-A month later more than a 1,000 Presbyterians sponsored by the Scottish Revered Dr John Dunmore Lang arrived.
-On arrival of the three ships chartered by Lang, the Fortitude, Chasely and Lima the (NSW) government officials in Brisbane refused any assistance to settle these newcomers.
+A month later the more than a 1,000 Presbyterians sponsored by Lang arrived.
+On arrival of the three ships chartered by him, the Fortitude, Chasely and Lima the (NSW) government officials in Brisbane refused any assistance to settle these newcomers.
 Lang had never completed such transactions with the Government.

 Immigrants paid Lang for a block of promised land through his Cooksland Colonization Company.
 The immigrants however, saw all of Lang’s promises disappearing in hot air.
 Lang had to scramble to provide accommodation and food for the newcomers.
 Police Magistrate John Wickham (see below) took pity on these new arrivals and arranged they could put up tents and build slab huts.
 They spread out over the town, concentrating in Bulimba, Petrie’s Bight and Bell Valley.
 The current name of the latter is Fortitude Valley, renamed after one of the three ship these immigrants arrived on (Fortitude, Chasely and Lima).
 John Wickham knew well that the free settlements needed lots of workers and most indeed did receive work after their turbulent arrival.
 However, most of them held a lifelong grudge against Lang.

-For example, one of the immigrants, George Dickens had paid Lang £100 for 80 acres that he never received (Sharyn Merkely writes about this in her book Brisbane Burns).
+For example, one of the immigrants, George Dickens had paid Lang £100 for 80 acres which he never received (Sharyn Merkely writes about this in her book Brisbane Burns).
 Lang ended up in financial problems as these emigration schemes were costing him large amounts of money.
 However at the same time many immigrants were grateful for his assistance and friendship.
 Because of the shortage of labour most immigrants rather quickly did find either work or employment.

 Some of the earliest land purchases around Brisbane were made in the area just north of the main settlement area in what is now Spring Hill.
-In the early days the area between Spring Hill and Fortitude Valley was known by the somewhat oxymoronic name of Valley Hill and remained covered in virgin forest.
-After butcher George Edmonstone had removed his sheep from Windmill Hill, the area became the most desirable residential area in Brisbane, and the Edmonstones were among the first to move there.
+In the early days the area between Spring Hill and Fortitude Valley was known by the somewhat oxymoron name of Valley Hill and remained covered in virgin forest.
+After butcher George Edmonstone had removed his sheep from Windmill Hill, Spring Hillbecame the most desirable residential area in Brisbane, and the Edmonstones were among the first to move there.
 Early subdivision of the area in the 1850s saw the gazetting of Wickham Terrace (see below) and Gregory Terrace.

 Gregory Terrace was named after Queensland’s first Surveyor-General, Augustus C. Gregory and was the northern perimeter of Brisbane Town from 1859.